Giorgio Salmoiraghi

 Giorgio Salmoiraghi (26 November 1936 – 27 December 2022) was an Italian painter.
 He was born in Milan.

 Salmoiraghi graduated from the artistic High school of Brera Academy in 1955.
 In 1960 he was among the founders of the “Renewal of the Classical Values” together with Valmore Grazioli and Gabriele Mandel.
-As of 2011 he was the Editor of "Homonym Magazine" and he participated with the renovators in shows and lectures held by the movement.
+As of 2011, he was the Editor of "Homonym Magazine" and he participated with the renovators in shows and lectures held by the movement.

 In 1962, he was active in the syndical sector and he belonged to the U.S.A.I.B.A. - U.I.L. of Lombardy and he participated in and organized the first regional show at the "Museo della Scienza e della Tecnica" in Milan.
-He organized other arts shows, including the 1964 and 1966 shows of contemporary art at "Royal Palace of Milan" and a 1969 show of contemporary art at "Royal Villa of Milan".
+He organized other art shows, including the 1964 and 1966 shows of contemporary art at "Royal Palace of Milan" and a 1969 show of contemporary art at "Royal Villa of Milan".

 Salmoiraghi has participated in and organized different biennial exhibitions in Milan and numerous syndical shows.
 Salmoiraghi has been co-manager of the art magazine “Poliacos” with Valmore Grazioli and Rosalva Altini.

 Salmoiraghi held personal shows, including in 1976 at the "Museo di Milano" organized by the Municipality of Milan.

 In 1979 he edited a monograph from the Bank Union of Credit (BUC) of Lugano, copies of which are held in public and private libraries including the Pompidou Center in Paris.